 Potential Respondents are required to submit a Letter of Intent (LOI) to respond to this RFP.
-LOIs should include 1) the name and address of the entity/applicant, 2) phone number(s) and email address of the potential Respondent's contact person.
+The LOI should include 1) the name and address of the entity/applicant, 2) phone number(s) and email address of the potential Respondent's contact person; and 3) the proposal type as outlined below.